 The first step is to determine if you are eligible to file under Chapter 7.
 The best way to find out if you are likely to be approved for Chapter 7 is to speak with a knowledgeable lawyer.
-Drawing on almost two decades of experience in bankruptcy law, I will carefully assess your situation by reviewing pertinent documents such as tax returns, pay stubs, account statements and other important financial information.
+Drawing on two decades of experience in bankruptcy law, I will carefully assess your situation by reviewing pertinent documents such as tax returns, pay stubs, account statements and other important financial information.
 After reviewing these items, I will make a recommendation as to whether bankruptcy is the best option for you.

 Filing The Chapter 7 Bankruptcy Petition

 If I believe you are a good candidate for Chapter 7 bankruptcy and that this is the best option for you, we can move forward.
 We will collaborate on compiling all necessary information without delay.
 Then I will file all of the appropriate documents for you in a timely manner.
 Once you file under the Chapter 7 bankruptcy petition, an automatic stay will go into effect.
 This legal mechanism will stop creditor harassment and collections.

 You will meet with a trustee who will oversee your Chapter 7 bankruptcy case.
 I will prepare all necessary documents, prepare you for the questions you will be asked, and personally accompany and represent you at this meeting.
 The vast majority of my clients experience no obstacles at this stage in the process.
 A short time later, upon approval of your petition, you will receive an order of discharge that will permanently prevent creditors from trying to collect from you.